harshitha-bhagaje/projects/about/README.md

 Gotta story to share?
 Create a repo and add your text in README.md files.
 Add copies of our localsite [index.html starter](/localsite/start/).

-DreamStudio open source projects are coordinated by [Loren Heyns](https://dreamstudio.com/resume) and [Democracy Lab](https://www.democracylab.org/projects/834) volunteers.
+DreamStudio open source projects are coordinated by [Loren Heyns](https://dreamstudio.com/loren) and our [DreamStudio Team](https://dreamstudio.com/earth).

----

-&copy; 2025 DreamStudio - Collaborative&nbsp;Data&nbsp;Science